zopefoundation/Zope/docs/zdgbook/ComponentsAndInterfaces.rst

 work.

 Here is a very simple component that says hello.
-Like all components, this one generally consists of two pieces, an interface, and an implementation::
+Like all components, this one consists of two pieces, an interface, and an implementation::

   from zope.interface import Interface